frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### distribution

-For each unique amplicon in the dataset, record the samples where it occurs, and its abundance in that sample:
+For each unique amplicon in the dataset, record the samples where it occurs, and its abundance in that sample (number of reads):

 ```shell
 ## Build distribution file (sequence <-> sample relations)